Anees-Memon-Hub/Extractly/README.md

 If you'd like to contribute:

 1. Fork the repository.
-2. Create a new feature branch.
+2. Create a feature branch.
-3. Commit your changes.
+3. Make your changes.
+4. Run the project tests/build.
+5. Commit your changes using a clear commit message.
-4. Push the branch.
+6. Push your branch.
-5. Open a Pull Request.
+7. Open a Pull Request.

 ---

 # ⭐ Support

-If you found this project useful, consider giving it a **⭐ Star** on GitHub.
-Your support helps improve the project and encourages future development.
+If you found Extractly useful, consider giving the project a **⭐ Star** on GitHub.

+Your support helps the project grow and encourages future development.

 ---